 CQ is statically configured and does not adapt to changing network conditions.
 With CQ enabled, the system takes longer to switch packets than FIFO because the packets are classified by the processor card.

 PQ allows you to define how traffic is prioritized in the network.
 You configure four traffic priorities.
 You can define a series of filters based on packet characteristics to cause the router to place traffic into these four queues; the queue with the highest priority is serviced first until it is empty, then the lower queues are serviced in sequence.

-For information on how to configure PQ, see the "Configuring Priority Queueing" module.
+For information on how to configure PQ, see the chapter "Configuring Priority Queueing" in this book.

 How It Works

 During transmission, PQ gives priority queues absolute preferential treatment over low priority queues; important traffic, given the highest priority, always takes precedence over less important traffic.
 Packets are classified based on user-specified criteria and placed into one of the four output queues—high, medium, normal, and low—based on the assigned priority.
 Packets that are not classified by priority fall into the normal queue.
 Figure 8 illustrates this process.